DLR-RM/BlenderProc/examples/advanced/lens_distortion/README.md

 # Camera lens distortion generation and validation

-Generates distorted images (RGB, depth, and normals) of a typical BlenderProc virtual scene and of a precisely measured camera calibration plate at a known pose and intrinsics.
-The latter will be used for validation of our geometric camera model by comparing the resulting images to real images.
+Generates distorted images (RGB, depth, and normals) of a typical BlenderProc virtual scene and of a precisely measured camera calibration plate at known poses and intrinsics.
+The latter will be used for validation of our geometric camera model by comparing the generated images to real images.

 ## Usage